Tattva (Jainism): Nirjarā

 karma (dravya-nirjarā).
 Karma may exhaust itself in its natural course when its fruits are completely exhausted.
 In this, no effort is required.
 The remaining karma has to be removed by means of penance (avipaka-nirjarā).
 The soul is like a mirror which looks dim when the dust of karma is deposited on its surface.
 When karma is removed by destruction, the soul shines in its pure and transcendent form.
-It then attains the goal of mokṣa.
+It then attains the goal of mokṣha.

-Mokṣha
+Mokṣa

-Mokṣha means liberation, salvation or emancipation of soul.
-As per Jainism, Mokṣha is the attainment of an altogether different state of the soul, completely free from the karmic bondage, free from samsara (the cycle of birth and death).
+Moksha (mokṣa) means liberation, salvation or emancipation of soul.
+As per Jainism, mokṣa is the attainment of an altogether different state of the soul, completely free of the karmic bondage, free of samsara (the cycle of birth and death).
 It means the removal of all the impurities of karmic matter and the body, characterized by the inherent qualities of the soul such as knowledge and bliss free from pain and suffering.
 Right faith, right knowledge, and right conduct (together) constitute the path to liberation.
 A liberated soul is said to have attained its true and pristine nature of infinite bliss, infinite knowledge and infinite perception.
 In Jainism, it is the highest and the noblest objective that a soul should strive to achieve.
 It fact, it is the only objective that a person should have; other objectives are contrary to the true nature of soul.
 That is why, Jainism is also known as mokṣamārga or the “path to liberation”.